Events and Workshops

 The wonders of technology - recorded on my laptop at home.
 The most complete explanation of what I've learned about effective story structure and how it actually works out in the real world, from Aristotle to Joseph Campbell to The Elliott Wave, with a dissection of "Cast Away" and other material.

 That is particularly true these days, when studios are concentrating on "tentpole" and franchise movies and big event films in 3D.
 In summer 2013, though, many of those films flopped.
 Why?
 I'll teach you in my courses (see the Services page).

 Most beginners have to sell works that are great, not just good.
-Once you're established, it's easier, believe me.
+Once you're established, it's easier.
 It's the same way with publishing, which I've done for decades.
-That's why people seek me out from all over the world - my reputation is that I will tell them the TRUTH.
+That's why people seek me out from all over the world - I tell them the TRUTH.

 I don't seek out workshops or go on the road with dog and pony shows.
-I probably lost a lot of money that way, but I chose to stay home and be available for my kids.
-I'm a bit weary of the Hollywood shuffle and only recommend or participate in things I fully trust.
+I probably lose a lot of money that way, but I chose to stay home and be available for my kids.
+I grew weary of the Hollywood shuffle and only recommend or participate in things I fully trust.
 Now that I'm an empty nester, though, I'm getting back out there.

 I'll come do a workshop anywhere if someone wants to set it up, and they can take 50% if they want.
-I still need to write another book that explains a lot more than story, but that's another discussion altogether.
-My latest plan (due to a new computer I love, a Macbook Pro) is to start putting up short advice film clips on my own YouTube channel, which I'll try to get started soon.
+I still need to write another book that explains a lot more than story.
+My latest plan is to start putting up short advice film clips on my own YouTube channel, which I'll try to get started soon.